 Planning your trip to Indonesia and to Bali?
 Look no further for practical information about Nusa Penida.
 Learn about the best ways to navigate the island and the current state of its roads.
 You’ll find all the information you need here.
 If you have any questions, feel free to ask.
 Nusa Penida is a sprawling 200 km2, twice the size of Paris, but lacks public transportation.
 A handy guide is a must!

 Nusa Penida‘s roads are undergoing renovations, making it increasingly convenient to travel around the island.
 Some destinations, however, require navigating bumpy dirt roads.
 Renting a scooter or motorbike is a popular option for seeing the sights, but there are other choices available.
-For those less confident on two wheels, hiring a car with a driver may be a more preferable option for a guided tour of the island.
+There are no taxi on Nusa Penida.
+But for those less confident on two wheels, hiring a car with a driver may be a more preferable option for a guided tour of the island.

 Exploring Nusa Penida: Hiking Trails and Adventures